NEW: Early admission

 To take the test, applicants must create an account and reserve a test date.
 Government-issued photo identification is required.
 You do not need to complete "Snapshot".

-This test must be completed by applicants in the year for which they are applying.
-Applicants who do not complete the test by the document deadline (June 1) will be ineligible for admission.
+The Casper test must be completed by applicants in the year for which they are applying.
+Applicants who do not complete the test by the document deadline (early admission: January 15, 2025; regular admission: June 1, 2025) will be ineligible for admission consideration.
+Please check the Casper website carefully for available test times.

 English language proficiency *